evsny24/Bloons-Tower-Defense-6-Macro/README.md

 - USE AT YOUR OWN RISK

 # CAPABILITIES
-- Can play every expert map on either impoppable or easy, see below on how to change difficulty
+- Can play every expert map on either impoppable or easy
-    - (Advanced) Per-map difficulty selection by going into the mainscripts folder and editing collection_event_farm.ahk starting at line 95, instructions in the file
+    - Per-map difficulty selection by editing the config file, instructions in the file
 - Smart detection helps the loop to continue if you level up, fail, or get an advertisement
     - Yes, there are ads for the DLC if you do not own them
 - Will automatically select the event map for maximum rewards, but still works without an ongoing event